ivaROS/ivaDynamixel/README.md

 ### verifying behavior on python 2 and 3

-As an example, here is motor information run from kinetic on python 2 and noetic on python 3:
+As an example, here is motor information run from kinetic on python 2, melodic on python 2, and noetic on python 3:

 ```bash
 $ docker compose run --rm noetic python src/ivaDynamixel/dynamixel_driver/scripts/info_dump.py 1